Wengier/dosbox-x-wiki/Guide:MS-DOS.md

   - First version to support LBA for HDDs up to 128GB (Windows 98 and 98SE only)

 ### DOS editions
-MS-DOS was licensed by many clone manufacturers and in the early days these OEM editions were often 'personalized' to the manufacturer, and therefore it is possible that these older OEM specific editions don't work in DOSBox-X. An example is the Tandy licensed version of MS-DOS, which will not work unless you set ``machine=tandy``.
+MS-DOS was licensed by many clone manufacturers and in the early days these OEM editions were often 'personalized' to the manufacturer, and therefore it is possible that these older OEM specific editions don't work in DOSBox-X.

 ## Booting DOS from disks
 Booting DOS from a disk image is pretty straight forward.
 Start DOSBox-X and you should find yourself at the DOSBox-X ``Z:\>`` prompt.
 This is not real DOS, but a 'simulated' DOS that is compatible with most DOS games and applications.
 Now type something equivalent to